Fabiano Santacroce: Napoli

 During the January 2008 transfer window, Serie A club Napoli completed the signing of Santacroce in a permanent move, for €5.5 million, becoming the third Brescia player to join the azzurri that year, the other two being Marek Hamšík and Daniele Mannini.
-He quickly established himself into Napoli's regular lineup, forming a valid defense duo with team captain Paolo Cannavaro, and playing very well throughout the remainder of the season.
-Santacroce has been described by a number of people in Italy, including Napoli chairman Aurelio De Laurentiis, as the "new Alessandro Nesta" That half season he started 13 times as well as 27 times in 2008–09 Serie A. However, after the arrival of Hugo Campagnaro, Walter Mazzarri started to fix its 3-men defense to Salvatore Aronica, Campagnaro and Cannavaro.
+He quickly established himself in Napoli's regular lineup, forming a valid defence duo with team captain Paolo Cannavaro, and playing very well throughout the remainder of the season.
+Santacroce has been described by a number of people in Italy, including Napoli chairman Aurelio De Laurentiis, as the "new Alessandro Nesta" That half season he started 13 times as well as 27 times in 2008–09 Serie A. However, after the arrival of Hugo Campagnaro, Walter Mazzarri started to fix his 3-man defence to Salvatore Aronica, Campagnaro and Cannavaro.

 Parma

 At the start of 2011–12 Serie A, Napoli sent Manuele Blasi and Santacroce to Parma as part of the compensation of signing Blerim Džemaili (€9 million).
 Santacroce went on loan for €100,000.
 He was largely used as a back-up central defender and made 12 league appearances, which was enough to secure him a move to Parma in a co-ownership deal for €900,000 in 4-year contract in July 2012.
 Santacroce wore no.13 shirt that season, changing from no.33.

 Following the 2012–13 Serie A season, the remaining half of Santacroce's ownership was purchased from Napoli by Parma for free.
 The club now owns him outright.
-On 6 August 2013 Santacroce left for Padova in a temporary deal.
+On 6 August 2013, Santacroce left for Padova in a temporary deal.
 Santacroce was given no.3 shirt of the first team.

 Ternana and Juve Stabia

-On 1 February 2016 the last day of the transfer market goes in Serie B with Ternana, signing a contract until June with the option for the following season.
-Collect only two appearances and 30 June is released from the umbrian club.
+On 1 February 2016, the last day of the transfer market goes in Serie B with Ternana, signing a contract until June with the option for the following season.
+Collect only two appearances and 30 June is released from the Umbrian club.
 The 19 January 2017 is made official its acquisition by Juve Stabia.